a8ec29b/Managed_Capletomer/README.md

 You need to compile LPAC first (https://github.com/estkme-group/lpac/blob/main/docs/DEVELOPERS.md).
 For Wifi dongles with Qualcomm 410 built in, perhaps the legacy version of README of https://github.com/damonto/telegram-sms may help.

 First you need a config.txt(just modify according to the config.txt in repo).
 To specify a config, run (compiled application) -c /path/to/the/specific/config.txt.
+If you are using Qualcomm 410 wifi dongle with debian installed, you may enable 410WifiDongle in the config.json.

 GET /execute/aaa/bbb will run $lpac$ aaa bbb.
 Example: GET /execute/profile/list will return the output of lpac profile list.
 Need to enable execute in the config.txt first.
 GET /getprofile returns profiles;